JohnvandeVrugt/toonapilib4domoticz/INSTALL_WIN.md

 * Install the toonapilib: `pip install toonapilib -U` The -U flag updates toonapilib to the latest version.

 ### Add the toonapi4domoticz plugin
-* Create a subfolder named 'plugins' in the installation folder of Domoticz, e.g. c:\program files(x86)\domoticz\plugins.
+* Create a sub folder named 'plugins' in the installation folder of Domoticz, e.g. c:\program files(x86)\domoticz\plugins.
-* Create a subfolder in the domoticz plugins folder, eg. c:\program files(x86)\domoticz\plugins\toonapilib4domoticz.
+* Create a sub folder in the domoticz plugins folder, eg. c:\program files(x86)\domoticz\plugins\toonapilib4domoticz.
-* Copy the plugin.py file and the devices folder of this repository into the subfolder.
+* Copy the plugin.py file and the devices folder of this repository into the sub folder.
 * Restart the domoticz service.

 ### Setup the plugin within Domoticz